Convective boundary mixing in main-sequence stars: theory and empirical constraints: 3D Hydrodynamical Perspectives of Convective Boundary Mixing

 We now describe convective boundary mixing from its fluid dynamical roots.
 Many simulations have examined a convective layer interacting with a stable layer in a variety of natural contexts (e.g., stellar envelope convection, core convection, and even atmospheric convection).
 In order to paint the most complete picture of convective boundary mixing, we will discuss the results of these studies from a perspective that is impartial to the motivation or setup.

 Hydrodynamical CBM simulations often employ simplified equation sets (e.g., the Boussinesq \citep{spiegel_veronis_1960} or Anelastic \citep{lantz1992,braginsky_roberts_1995,lantz_fan_1999,jones_etal_2009} approximations\footnote{The Anelastic approximation models low Mach number flows and assumes that Eqn.~\ref{eqn:continuity} reduces to $\nabla\cdot(\rho_0\vec{u}) = 0$ where $\rho_0$ is the ``background'' density.
 The Boussinesq approximation goes one step further and assumes incompressibility, or that $\rho_0$ is constant everywhere so that Eqn.~\ref{eqn:continuity} becomes $\nabla\cdot\vec{u} = 0$; under the Boussinesq approximation, small density perturbations are allowed to exist in the buoyancy term in the momentum equation.}).
-For generality, we will use the equation formulation most applicable to stellar interiors, the Fully Compressible Navier-Stokes equations \citep[][$\S$15 and $\S$49]{landau_lifshitz_book}, which are
+For generality, we will use the equation formulation most applicable to stellar interiors, the Fully Compressible Navier-Stokes equations (Ref.~\citep{landau_lifshitz_book}, $\S$15 and $\S$49), which are

-where $\rho$ is the density, $\vec{u}$ is the velocity, $T$ is the temperature, $s$ is the specific entropy, $\vec{g}$ is the gravitational acceleration vector, $k$ is the radiative conductivity, and $\epsilon$ is volumetric energy production rate (erg cm$^{-3}$\,s$^{-1}$) from nuclear burning.
+where $\rho$ is the density, $\vec{u}$ is the velocity, $T$ is the temperature, $s$ is the specific entropy, $\vec{g}$ is the gravitational acceleration vector, $k$ is the radiative conductivity, and $\epsilon$ is the specific energy production rate (erg g$^{-1}$\,s$^{-1}$) from nuclear burning.
 The viscous stress tensor, viscous heating, and rate-of-strain tensor are respectively defined

 where $\nu$ is the viscous diffusivity (kinematic viscosity).
 Stars are composed of magnetized plasmas and thus magnetohydrodynamic effects should in general be accounted for, but for simplicity we will restrict our discussion to the hydrodynamic case in this review.